-Historically, with analogue recording, it was often necessary to set input levels as high as possible to the point that the signal is just below (or sometimes exceeding, for effect) the maximum level that the recording medium (e.g. tape) can handle.
-This is done to try to offset the fact that tape has a fairly low signal to noise ratio, so quiet recordings can lose some detail as it gets buried in ‘tape hiss’.
+Historically, with analogue recording, it was often necessary to set input levels as high as possible so the signal is just below (or sometimes exceeding, for effect) the maximum level that the recording medium (e.g. tape) can handle.
+This is done to try to offset the fact that tape has a fairly low signal-to-noise ratio, so quiet recordings can lose some detail as the track gets buried in ‘tape hiss’.

 What is gain staging?

 The common misconception is that we should record all tracks as loud as possible and, when mixing, try to get the peak level on our master buss as close to 0dBFS (without actually hitting that point) as we can to end up with a ‘loud’ mix.